wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   [unpacking the default analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html) into their constituent parts for customization.
 We expected the unpacked analyzer to be identical; I tested it primarily to make sure I'd configured the unpacked version correctly.
-Turns out, there are some
+Turns out, there were some
   [minor differences](https://www.mediawiki.org/wiki/User:TJones_%28WMF%29/Notes/Adding_Ascii-Folding_to_French_Wikipedia#Unexpected_Differences_in_Unpacked_Analysis_Chain)
   triggered by our automatic analysis chain "enhancements" that come out in large corpus testing!
+(There are now *lots* of differences that result from all the automatic upgrades we apply to non-monolithic analysis chains.)

 * **Upgrading to a real Polish analyzer:** The analysis revealed that the Stempel Polish analyzer was unexpectedly